Report by Peter Brach

 To provide context, the report includes dedicated sections on supporting factors and limiting factors, offering a balanced view of both the strengths and constraints of these projections.

-Notwithstanding these constraints, this report indicates that:
+Notwithstanding these constraints, this report suggests that:

 - Increasing awareness of GivingTuesday represents a systemic, forward-looking approach to expanding generosity.